Wladastic/insanity-llm/README.md

 ### Prerequisites

 - Python 3.10+
-- CUDA-compatible GPU (recommended: 16GB+ VRAM for 14B models)
+- CUDA-compatible GPU (recommended: 16GB+ VRAM for "bigger" models like 8B or higher)
 - Git and Git LFS

 ### Installation